PrateekPisat/URL-Shortener/README.md

     - The only change is that instead of using random characters form the character array, I generate a hash using the MD5 algorithm using the given URL as the message digest and then use 1..length characters of the hash to get the key.

+## Problems:
+The program that I have built suffers from the following problems:
+1. The Solution is not persistent, since all the data regarding the URLs is stored in a Map.
+If the program crashes at any point of time all the shorter URL generated will be lost and all the shorter URL currently in use will be invalidated.
+A solution to is problem is using a database a storage solution.
+This will allow persistent data storage and deal with the problem of data loss on crashes.